Thank you for choosing ‘Back in Brighton’ for your osteopathic care.

 However, inevitably there will be times when I will run late, for some unforeseen circumstances.
 I ask that patients take this fact into consideration when booking their appointments.

-An important part of the osteopaths’ duty of care is the writing of notes following a treatment session.
-If you are early for your appointment and I am completing notes on the previous patient; please remember that this is an extremely important part of the consultation process.
-Keep in mind that I should be finished by the time your consultation is due to begin.
+An important part of osteopathic duty of care is the writing of notes following a consultation, examination and treatment.
+If you are early for your appointment and I am completing notes on the previous patient, please remember that this is an extremely important part of the appointment and I am obliged by law and the rules set out by the General Osteopathic Council in the Osteopathic Practice Standards to complete these patient records.
+Keep in mind that it is a rare occurrence for me not to be finished by the time your appointment is due to begin.

 Missed appointments and late cancellations